AnyChart/docs.anychart.com/Basic_Charts/Network_Graph.md

 #### Individual Points

-It is possible to configure the appearance of each point individually – use extra data fields corresponding with the methods mentioned above:
+It is possible to configure the appearance of each node or edge individually – use extra data fields corresponding with the methods mentioned above.

 ```
 // create data